BrickEater/signUpForm/README.md

 # signUpForm

+28/02/2023:
+Fix the div and wrapper background color so that it paints the whole div and not just the wrapper within it.
+I am assuming there is a margin that is not being painted so I will need to investigate further.

 27/02/2023:
 I'm going to add colour to the form boxes and give a shadow to the field box.
 ---